ai-autocoder/multi-project-diff/README.md

 3.  **Change the Reference File (Optional):**
     *   Click **Set as Reference** (pin icon) next to any file in the list to set it as the new reference for all comparisons.
     *   Click **Use Active File as Reference** (target icon) in the toolbar to set the file currently active in your editor as the reference.
+    *   Toggle **Watch** (eye icon) in the toolbar to automatically set the active editor file as the reference whenever you switch editors.
+Turn it off with the eye-closed icon.
 4.  **Refresh Comparison:** Click **Refresh** (refresh icon) at the top of the view to re-run the diff against the current reference file.
 Refresh does not change the reference file.
 5.  **View Diffs:** Click on any project item in the list to open a split-screen diff.